N3kowarriorCZenchilada/Cute-Mob-Models-patched-fabric/README.md

 Instalation:
 --------------------------------------------------------
-Download as zip and place into your resourcepack folder.
+Download release and place in resourcepack folder.

 Required mods to function:
 --------------------------------------------------------